ijlal321/Ai-Arena/README.md

 http://localhost:8080
 ```

-Your AI Arena Challenge environment should now be up and running!
+Your AI Arena environment should now be up and running!